A note on a sumset in $\mathbb{Z}_{2k}$: Using a result by Mann

 This is possible if, and only if,

 or, equivalently,

 thereof $d=2$ or $d=3$.
 If $d=2$, we are done, for $A$ has $\{0,1\}$ as a subset, thus $A+H=\mathbb{Z}_{2k}$, a contradiction.

-In the later case (which arises only when $3$ divides $k$), it would be possible that each ``slot'' of $d$ elements determined by $H$ and covered by $A$ to have a gap, but the ``antipodal'' slot would fill the gap, covering it with the translate of $k+2\in A$.
+In the later case (which arises only when $3$ divides $k$), it would be possible that each ``slot'' of $3$ elements $\{3j,3j+1,3j+2\}$ determined by $H$ and to be covered by $A$ to have $3j+2$ uncovered.
+Nevertheless, the ``antipodal'' slot $\{3j+k,3j+k+1,3j+k+2\}$ would not allow this to happen, since the potentially uncovered element must be covered with the translate $(3j+k+2)+k$ of $3j+k+2\in A+3j$.
 Moreover: we are certain that a copy of $A$ is placed in $k$ because $3$ is one of its factors.
-So, $A+H$ would leave no gap uncovered, for there are an even number of slots, each one paired with his antipode.
+So, $A+H$ would leave no element uncovered, for there are an even number of slots, each one paired with its antipode.
 Hence $H=\langle 3\rangle$ is also an impossibility.

 From the above proof we also obtain that $A$ is aperiodic, i. e., $A+H\neq A$ except for $H=\{0\}$.
-Invoking Kemperman structure theorem (as stated, for example, in \cite{grynkiewicz2009step}), we conclude that
+Invoking Kemperman structure theorem (as stated, for example, in \cite[p.
+71-72]{grynkiewicz2009step})\footnote{More specifically, the pair $(A,-v.\complement A)$ is of type IV in the classification stated in \cite[p.
+71]{grynkiewicz2009step}.}, we conclude that

 and, furthermore, if $A+v.\complement A\neq \mathbb{Z}_{2k}$, then there exists $u$ such that